fkagota37/config_to_struct/README.md

 version = "~0.4.0"
 features = ["toml-parsing"]
 ```

-By default, `config_struct` is markup-language-agnostic, so include the relevant feature for whatever language your config file is written in.
+Markup-language-agnostic by default.
+Include the relevant feature for whatever language your config file is written in.
 Choices are:

 1.  `json-parsing`
 2.  `ron-parsing`